ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 I had previously drawn a flat illustration of a computer with a magnifying glass over the screen.
 The glass magnified 1s and 0s.
 I used masking to make the effect.
 I thought how cool if it could be animated.
 But I was very early in my illustrating journey and even earlier in my programming journey.
 Now I'm able to model a 3d computer and magnifying glass.
 Render it as a webp img and interactively animate it.
 Pretty neat.

+# Manifest JSON

+Updated the `start_url` in the manifest.json file to reflect the name of the repository since it was returning `404`.
+Also had to update the favicon relative paths.

 # Ship Wheel Animation

 Decided on using `transform rotate` on one img instead of making a sprite sheet for the ship wheel spinning animation.
 Since the img is being rendered at 50px by 50px any fine details at such a small resolution will be difficutl to see.
 Additionally, performance is better when animating one img vs a sprite sheet of many images.
 I was mostly concerned with the lighting and shadows on the wheel but at such a small resolution and at such a short animation the trade off between the lack of realism and the performance gain is worth it at that scale.